 The Seventh Federal Reserve District states of Illinois, Indiana, Iowa, Michigan and Wisconsin continue to play a key role in the agricultural economy of the United States, as well as the world.
 Although agriculture's share of the total Seventh District economy is decreasing, it remains a very important part of the larger economy.

-The chart of interest rates is based on data from the Chicago Fed's Land Value and Credit Conditions Survey.
-The black line indicates farm operating loans and the red line indicates farm real estate loans.
+In the third chart, averages of interest rates for the District are plotted.
+The green line indicates rates for farm operating loans, and the orange line indicates rates for farm real estate loans.
 Since farming is a very capital-intensive industry, many farmers make extensive use of borrowed funds.
-High interest rates mean larger expenses and less profit.
+Higher interest rates mean larger expenses and less profit.

 Data on credit conditions at Seventh District agricultural banks and on farmland values in the Seventh District are available for download as spreadsheets.
 Recent data for credit conditions are also available on the third page of the AgLetter.

-2014 Agriculture Conference
+Agriculture Conference Series